espressif/esp-faq/docs/en/software-framework/peripherals.rst

 --------------------

-Leave the ADC pin floating and print out the value of VDD3P3 as 65535, then the voltage of VDD3P3 is 65535/1024 ≈ 63V.
-The voltage value is incorrect.
-What is the reason?
+If I float the ADC pin and print out VDD3P3 value (65535), then the voltage of VDD3P3 should be 65535/1024 ≈ 63 V. Why this is not the correct voltage value?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - ADC pins cannot be left floating, and the value measured by floating ADC pins is not the correct value.